1922 New Jersey gubernatorial election: Campaign

 George Sebastian Silzer ran with the backing of Jersey City boss Frank Hague and as a firm opponent of Prohibition.
 The race was a two-way contest between Silzer and William E. Tuttle Jr. until Tuttle abruptly withdrew in early September, citing his health and leaving both candidates unopposed in their respective primaries.
+Tuttle ultimately died on February 11, 1923, less than a year after the primary.